simple-warfare/simple_warfare/assets/mods/package/gl-vec2/README.md

   Creates a new vec2 initialized with the given values

-## inverse(out:vec2, a:vec2)

-  Returns the inverse of the components of a vec2

 ## length(a:vec2)

-  Calculates the length of a vec2.
-Aliased as `len`.
+  Calculates the length of a vec2

 ## lerp(out:vec2, a:vec2, b:vec2, t:Number)

   Performs a linear interpolation between two vec2's

-## limit(out:vec2, a:vec2, max:Number)

-  Limit the magnitude of this vector to the value used for the `max` parameter

 ## max(out:vec2, a:vec2, b:vec2)